-Last updated on June 17, 2022
+Last updated on September 15, 2023

-Sometimes I wonder if I live on Mars and not Earth.
+Sometimes I wonder if I live on Mars and not on Earth.
 When I look at the stock market that is up several hundred points today, knowing there is nothing to sustain it or a valid reason for its rise, I wonder who is buying.
 Is it the government?
 With businesses closing everywhere, deflation in personal income hitting almost everyone (call furloughs and forced days off from work what you want, but it’s lost income), people losing their jobs, and home foreclosure rates at an all-time high, it doesn’t make sense.
 And the government telling me that the recession is over makes me even edgier.
 Is this the new norm?
 Is this what the future holds for my children and me?

 I no longer believe the statistics put out by the government.
 In fact, I am not even sure there is anybody I really trust in Washington.
 I feel violated, angry, and helpless to do anything that will make a difference.

 I guess I have ranted on long enough.
 When I get depressed over the news that I caption every day, I remind myself that I have much to be thankful for.
-I need to put my hope in the only one that deserves my adoration and commitment—my Lord and Savior Jesus Christ.
-It is for such a time as this that we are here, to be a witness to the world.
+I need to put my hope in the only one that deserves my adoration and commitment—my Lord and Savior, Jesus Christ.
+It is for such a time as this that we are here to be a witness to the world.
 To put our faith and trust in man is futile.

 My heavenly Father also gently reminds me that those who are in power He put there.
 None of this craziness in Washington has caught Him by surprise, and His purposes, thoughts, and plans are higher than mine.
-“Be still and know that I am God,” is what He commands us to do.
+“Be still and know that I am God” is what He commands us to do.

 As a young wife abandoned by her husband, who gladly took on the task of raising two orphans from Asia as a single mom, I take comfort that God will not leave me or forsake me.
-I can turn to Him to be my provider and my comforter no matter the tribulations that may beset our country; and I do believe dark days are ahead, maybe even a depression.
+I can turn to Him to be my provider and my comforter no matter the tribulations that may beset our country, and I do believe dark days are ahead, maybe even a depression.

 Our Christian testimony may be all some will ever see.
 We can be a light in the darkness, a beacon on a hill.
 We can speak a word of encouragement to those who are broken and pray for the lost.
 We can get up in the morning and thank God that He is unchanging.
-The sun still rises, our cats still purr when we scratch their ear, and the dogs still wag their tail when we give them an occasional bone.
+The sun still rises, our cats purr when we scratch their ear, and the dogs wag their tail when we give them an occasional bone.
 And today, at least, the sky wasn’t green.
 If I was a betting woman, I am sure it won’t be tomorrow either.
 God keeps order in His world.
 Some things don’t change.

 I urge you to pray for our country, to pray for those in leadership, and to pray for God’s wisdom in the voting booth in the upcoming elections.
 God pours out His love for us with good things when we ask, and we need great discernment for the days ahead.
-Dangerous times abound and the enemy is working overtime.
-Our future as a nation may be in peril but the one who holds our future is sure and trustworthy.
+Dangerous times abound, and the enemy is working overtime.
+Our future as a nation may be in peril, but the one who holds our future is sure and trustworthy.
 And for that, I am thankful.